 So, with so many belts to choose from, which to choose…

-I ended up finding the perfect belt after the many variations to pick from and ended up with the Ellipse Monogram Belt (Product Code: M6919U for those who are curious) and I can’t wait to start pairing it with my outfits!
+I ended up finding the perfect belt after the many variations to pick from.
+I chose the Ellipse Monogram Belt and I can’t wait to start pairing it with my outfits!

 Get you a best friend who helps you model things for the blog!

-I think the only thing that ruined the experience of buying the belt are the staff working there, because they seem to see young people and walk off in the opposite direction and I spent 15 minutes waiting for a staff member to approach me as I wanted to try the different belt sizes.
-I know we appear ‘young’, but that doesn’t mean we’re there to waste their time, because some of us genuinely work really hard and save for ages for things like this and it ruined the excitement of purchasing something I’ve wanted for ages.
-I decided to just be honest about the experience, as I think sometimes as bloggers we all sugarcoat our day-to-day experiences and only let people see the bright and dandy side of things, but we choose to leave out negative experiences.
+I think the only thing that ruined the experience of buying the belt are the staff working there.
+They seem to look at young people and walk off in the opposite direction.
+I spent 15 minutes waiting for a staff member to approach me, as I wanted to try the different belt sizes.
+I know we appear ‘young’, but that doesn’t mean we’re there to waste their time.
+Some of us genuinely work really hard, and save for ages for things like this.
+It ruined the excitement of purchasing something I’ve wanted for ages.
+I decided to just be honest about the experience, as I think sometimes as bloggers we all sugarcoat our day-to-day experiences.
+We only let people see the bright and dandy side of things.
+But, we choose to leave out negative experiences.

 So, after spending too much money in one go, we decided to go and watch Beauty & The Beast at Odeon in The Printworks.

-I won’t lie, I’ve never been a fan of Disney and even when I was younger I just couldn’t get myself into the movies and I don’t know how I got talked into watching the movie.
-But, I thought it was actually quite an enjoyable, feel-good movie, although I did think there was a little too many songs that the whole film turned into a musical, and I am normally really off-put by movies that are musical-based, but that is my personal opinion because I’ve always been very tomboyish, so I preferred action and horror/paranormal movies to cheesy romantics.
+I won’t lie, I’ve never been a fan of Disney.
+Even when I was younger, I just couldn’t get myself into the movies.
+I don’t know how I got talked into watching the movie!
+But, I thought it was actually quite an enjoyable, feel-good movie.
+Although, I did think there was a little too many songs.
+I am normally really off-put by movies that are musical-based.
+But, that is my personal opinion because I’ve always been very tomboyish.
+So, I prefer action and horror/paranormal movies to cheesy romantics.

 Amy’s happy face when she managed to drag me into 2 hours of singing

-So by this time, it was about 7pm, so we decided it was a good time to go and find somewhere to eat before heading home and we just enjoyed some architecture on our way to Chinatown, as Amy suggested that we try out a Vietnamese restaurant, as we are both Chinese, so Vietnamese food is quite similar to Chinese food.
+So, by this time, it was about 7pm.
+So, we decided it was a good time to go and find somewhere to eat before heading home.
+We enjoyed some architecture on our way to Chinatown, as Amy suggested that we try out a Vietnamese restaurant.
+We’re both Chinese, so Vietnamese food is quite similar to Chinese food.

 Following dinner we decided it was time to go home and Manchester looks like a completely different place when the sun goes down, the city just slowly lights up as the sun sets!